kpwhri/phenorm_predict/README.md

   * The path to the folder containing the combined NLP and structured data output by the SAS processes.
   * By default, the folder is called `05_Silver_Labels_and_Analytic_File`.
 * `--analysis-data-dir ANALYSIS_DATA_DIR`
-  * The output folder for this analysis.
+  * The output folder where the analysis dataset (this post-processing) will be saved.
   * Perhaps use the name `06_R_PrepDatasets`
 * `--data-name SAS_DATASET`
   * This is the SAS dataset present in `DATA_DIR`.